Bad Boys (1983 film): Plot

-Paco is arrested and winds up in the same dormitory as Mick.
-Rainford staff are fully aware of the potential danger, but no other reform school has a vacancy.
+After being convicted of the rape on J.C., Paco is sentenced to the same dormitory at Rainford as Mick.
+The staff are fully aware of this potential danger, but no other reform school has a vacancy.
 Paco attempts to provoke Mick into a fight, but Mick avoids the confrontation, since he may qualify for early release if he stays out of trouble.
 However, he also loses the respect of many of the inmates, who now want to see Paco put Mick away.

-In an attempt to retaliate on Mick's behalf, Horowitz creates a bomb by planting fertilizer in a radio that he places in the cell Paco and Viking share.
-The charge explodes prematurely and only injures Viking.
-Horowitz is condemned to solitary confinement for the remainder of his sentence, a fate he fears more than any other.
+In an attempt to retaliate on Mick's behalf, Barry creates a bomb by planting fertilizer in a radio that he places in the cell Viking and Paco share.
+The exploding charge injures Viking's face badly and Barry is condemned to solitary confinement for the remainder of his sentence, a fate he fears more than any other.

-When Paco accidentally learns he is being transferred to another facility the next day, he decides to kill Mick that night.
+Paco accidentally learns he is being transferred to another facility the next day, so he decides to kill Mick that night.
 While Ramon is on night watch, Paco fakes a ruptured appendix, knocks Ramon unconscious, and locks him in the office.
-Paco then goes to Mick's cell to stab him with a shiv.
-Mick gets the jump on Paco, however, and they start fighting.
-The other inmates are awakened by the brawl and some barricade the door to the dormitory.
-Eventually, Mick gets on top of Paco and prepares to deliver a fatal stab wound with the shiv while being encouraged by the others to kill.
-But Mick resists at the last second and stabs the floor mat instead.
-He then drags a beaten Paco to the supervisors and heads back to his cell, crying in remorse.
+Paco then goes to Mick's cell to stab him with a shiv; Mick gets the jump on Paco, however, and they start fighting.
+The other inmates are awakened by the brawl, and some barricade the door to the dormitory to prevent the authorities from interfering.
+Eventually, Mick gains the upper hand on Paco and prepares to deliver a fatal stab wound with the shiv while being encouraged by the others to kill.
+However, he resists at the last second, instead stabbing the floor mat next to Paco's head.
+Mick then drags a beaten Paco to the supervisors and heads back to his cell, crying remorsefully beneath his breath.